TMYK: Dance Tights

 To help navigate and understand all the different styles, see the helpful list below!

 For the non-dance world footed rights is typically the standard.
 Similar to a regular ol’ pair of tights, “Footed” is pretty self explanatory as they cover the entire foot and leg.
-ALL RMSA preschool, kindergarten, Academy 1, 1b, and 2 should only get footed tights.
+ALL RMSA preschool, kindergarten, Academy 1, 1b, 2, 2b should only get footed tights.

 Once dancers start taking different styles of dance; these other types of tights below can be helpful AND/OR are needed.

 Another pretty self explanatory pair, footless or ankle.
-These are great for Contemporary class OR if dancers prefer being barefoot /socked in certain dance shoes.
+These are great for Contemporary class OR if dancers prefer being socked in certain dance shoes such as tap and hip hop.
 Typically the bottom of these tights has an elastic band that ensures they do not ride up the leg.

 Stirrups are kind of like all of the above tights had a baby.
 They have a similar bottom elastic to footed except it covers the middle portion of the foot all the way around, leaving the toes and ankle exposed.
 The are appropriate in Contemporary class and sometimes required for performance attire.